 A monthly premium of $2.25 covers your spouse for one unit of term life insurance, and each of your eligible dependent children for $5,000 of term life insurance, regardless of the number of dependants you have.

-The amount of coverage on the life of your spouse depends on your age on the application or policy renewal date, whichever is applicable:
+The amount of coverage on the life of your spouse is based on your age on the renewal date (insurance age) immediately before your spouse's date of death.

 |Schedule of Benefits|

 |Age of Policyholder